January 18, 2021

 Traditional Interior Design

-Typically seen in older homes, a traditional design style draws its inspiration from 18th Century European interiors.
+Typically seen in older homes, a traditional interior design style draws its inspiration from 18th Century European interiors.
 Crystal chandeliers, dark wood furniture with ornate details, drapery and upholstery materials such as silk, linen and velvet are common design elements found within a traditional home.
 Ornamental moldings, vintage patterns and traditional stones like marble are also common.
 Traditional design will always be a classic.

 Transitional Interior Design